South Works: Current state and Chicago Lakeside Development

-The U.S. Steel, the developer McCaffrey Interests, and the City of Chicago propose an ambitious plan for an entirely new housing and commercial complex on roughly 470 acre of the site.
+U.S. Steel, the developer McCaffrey Interests, and the City of Chicago proposed an ambitious plan for an entirely new housing and commercial complex on roughly 470 acre of the site.
 Known as the Chicago Lakeside Development, the proposed plan "includes zoning approvals for approximately 13,575 single family dwellings and high-rise units, 17,500,000 SF of retail, the newly-extended South Lake Shore Drive, 125 acres of open space/parks with bike paths, a 1,500-slip boat marina and a new high school."
-In February 2016, McCaffrey announced that U.S. Steel had declined to proceed and the project as cancelled, but they would proceed with the project if U.S. Steel was willing to sell the land.
+In February 2016, McCaffrey announced that U.S. Steel had declined to proceed and the project was cancelled, but they would proceed with the project if U.S. Steel was willing to sell the land.

 In late January 2017 it was announced that U.S. Steel had agreed upon the sale of South Works to a joint venture between Barcelona Housing Systems and Emerald Living/WELink.
 Their plan included a large residential development with up to 12,000 homes.
 The sale price has not been disclosed, but reports indicate U.S. Steel had sought $55 to $80 million for the property.
 In April 2018, it was reported that soil contamination on the site could create a barrier to the new development.
 However, developer Emerald Living remains "very committed to the New South Works project."

 Currently, the site consists of two publicly accessible parks, Steelworkers Park and Park 566.
 Steelworker's Park includes a large prairie restoration and a monument to the U.S. Steel workers and their families.
 Park 566 is proposed for redevelopment as open park space with natural areas, fitness trails, and lakeside overlooks.
 The rest of the site is closed to the public.

+In July 2024, a plan was announced to build a quantum computing facility on the site, to be operational as soon as 2027.